MicrosoftDocs/azure-devops-docs/docs/cli/service_endpoint.md

 ms.date: 08/17/2020
 ---

-# Azure DevOps CLI Service Endpoint
+# Azure DevOps CLI service endpoint

 [!INCLUDE [temp](../includes/version-cloud-plus-2020.md)]

+You can use the `az devops service-endpoint` command to create different types of service endpoints.

-## Creating GitHub Service Endpoint
+## Create a GitHub service endpoint

 Use command: